Overlapping community detection in weighted networks: Abstract

 \section{Abstract}

-Community detection in overlapping unweighted networks in which nodes can belong to multiple communities is one of the most popular topics in modern network science during the last decade.
-However, community detection in overlapping weighted networks in which elements of adjacency matrices can be any finite real values remains a challenge.
-In this article, we propose a degree-corrected mixed membership distribution-free (DCMMDF) model which extends the degree-corrected mixed membership model from overlapping unweighted networks to overlapping weighted networks.
-We address the community membership estimation of the DCMMDF by an application of a spectral algorithm and establish a theoretical guarantee of estimation consistency.
-The proposed model is applied to simulated data and real-world data.
+{Over the past decade, community detection in overlapping un-weighted networks, where nodes can belong to multiple communities, has been one of the most popular topics in modern network science.
+However, community detection in overlapping weighted networks, where edge weights can be any real value, remains challenging.
+In this article, we propose a generative model called the weighted degree-corrected mixed membership (WDCMM) model to model such weighted networks.
+This model adopts the same factorization for the expectation of the adjacency matrix as the previous degree-corrected mixed membership (DCMM) model.
+Our WDCMM extends the DCMM from un-weighted networks to weighted networks by allowing the elements of the adjacency matrix to be generated from distributions beyond Bernoulli.
+We first address the community membership estimation of the model by applying a spectral algorithm and establishing a theoretical guarantee of consistency.
+Then, we propose overlapping weighted modularity to measure the quality of overlapping community detection for both assortative and dis-assortative weighted networks.
+To determine the number of communities, we incorporate the algorithm into the proposed modularity.
+We demonstrate the advantages of the model and the modularity through applications to simulated data and real-world networks.} \keywords{Overlapping community detection, overlapping weighted modularity, overlapping weighted networks}